North Korea says released Australian student was spying

 The North had not commented on Sigley before Saturday.

-Sigley was released by North Korea following intervention by Swedish diplomats.
-After Sigley's arrival in Beijing, he went to Tokyo to reunite with his Japanese wife, who he married in Pyongyang last year.
+Sigley was released following intervention by Swedish diplomats.
+After his arrival in Beijing, he went to Tokyo to reunite with his Japanese wife, who he married in Pyongyang last year.

 During his time in North Korea, Sigley often shared details about his life in Pyongyang through social media and the website of his travel agency, Tongil Tours, frequently challenging negative outside perceptions about the North and at times boasting about the extraordinary freedom he had as one of the few foreign students living there.